reef-technologies/django-subscriptions-rt/README.md

 ### Trial period

 It is possible to postpone user's first payment by some timedelta.
-When creating a subscription, set `initial_charge_offset`, which will shift all charge dates by this offset:
+When creating a subscription, set `charge_offset`, which will shift all charge dates by this offset:

 ```python
 from dateutil.relativedelta import relativedelta